pramod2026-ops/odin-recipes/README.md

 ## What I Did

-* Created multiple HTML pages (index, about, services, schedule, contact)
-* Added 3 simple recipes with descriptions, ingredients, and steps
-* Structured content using headings, paragraphs, and lists
-* Learned how to add and manage images in HTML
-* Organized files in a clear folder structure
+ Added 3 simple recipes with descriptions, ingredients, and steps Structured content using headings, paragraphs, and lists Learned how to add and manage images in HTML Organized files in a clear folder structure
-* Added a footer section with basic information
+ Added a footer section with basic information

 ## Recipes Included

-* Vegetable Fried Rice
+ Vegetable Fried Rice
-* Classic Pancakes
+ Classic Pancakes
-* Tomato Omelette
+ Tomato Omelette

 ## Skills Practiced

-* Basic HTML structure
+ Basic HTML structure
-* Using headings (h1 to h3)
+ Using headings (h1 to h3)
-* Creating unordered and ordered lists
+ Creating unordered and ordered lists
-* Adding images using img tag
+ Adding images using img tag
-* Linking pages using anchor tags
+ Linking pages using anchor tags
-* Writing clean and readable content
+ Writing clean and readable content

 ## Goal of This Project